merimana/Progress-Task/README.md

 ### Running Application

-Solution is contained within Task_Solution folder.
+Solution of application for Part 1 is contained within Task_Solution folder.
 To run the application double-click the index.html file.
 From then on, navigation and functionalities are implemented through buttons.
 There are two main buttons: Browse and Read.

 Steps to read data.json are the following:
 1. Click on Browse to browse data file.